babylonchain/finality-provider/docs/operation.md

 $ eotsd
 ```

-This will start the rpc server at the address specified in the configuration on
+This will start the rpc server at the address specified in the configuration under
 the `RpcListener` field.
 It can also be overridden with custom address using
 the `--rpclistener` flag.